FionnT/Paula/README.md

 3/ Start the Server:

-    cd server && npm install && npm start
+    Local: cd server && npm install && npm start
+    Prod:
+      1/ npm i forever -g && npm i nodemon -g
+      2/ cd server && npm install && npm run prod

-4/ Next install the front end:
+4/ Next install & start the front end:

-    cd ../ && npm install
+    Local: cd ../ && npm install && npm start

-5a/ Followed by:

-    npm start (for dev)
-    npm run build (for prod)
+    Prod: npm run build

-5b/ For production you should then serve it with a static server, such as nginx:
+4a/ For production you should then serve it with a static server, such as nginx:

     sudo apt-get install nginx
     nginx

-5c/ For nginx on Prod, see nginx.conf in root and modify accordingly

-    Rename nginx.conf to default, and store here:
+    Update nginx.conf in root to match your configuration Rename "nginx.conf" in root to "default", and overwrite the file here:
       /etc/nginx/sites-available

-Find out more about deployment here:

-  bit.ly/CRA-deploy

 License